 Boasting over 16.8 million programmable colours, the mechanical keyboard comprises of blue OUTEMU switches, which give a loud clickety-clack as you type.
 The white version leads to an epilepsy-inducing display when the lights are set to flicker rapidly, and will only be getting a limited edition run, with special glossier keycaps, compared to the more matte texture of its black sibling.

-Named after the metallic elements running through the cases, the Hagame is an unfortunate misspelling of “hagane”, meaning “metal” in Japanese.
-The Hagame H-7 is especially unique, with its bulky and unconventional triangular shape.
+Hagane means “metal” in Japanese, named after the metallic elements running through the cases.
+The Hagane H-7 is especially unique, with its bulky and unconventional triangular shape.
 As for the Kagami (“mirror” in Japanese) range, it has a distinct, boxy look with more glass panels surrounding the case, hence the name.

 They all come with coloured fans of varying size and quantity, but if your CPU demands for even more chill and colour, then you could consider Armaggeddon’s series of gaming fans.
 Looks like the brief at Leapfroglobal’s headquarters was “Gaming = RGB”, so the Infineon Loop series features fans encircled with LED strips, all remote-controllable and customisable with an Infineon Commander unit, sold separately.